arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 Methods
 ======

 **Methods** in Python are very similar to functions, but are not precisely the same.
 The exact differences are not important to us right now, except that the syntax is a little different.
-Methods cannot be called by themselves; they are always called on an object, with the syntax `object.method()`.
+Methods cannot be called by themselves; they are always associated with an object, with the syntax `object.method()`.

 Let's look at an example and try applying the `lower()` method: